piotr-skotnicki/tc-optimizer/README.md

 ### Getting started

-Effective use of the offered capabilities requires expertise in identifying loop nest classes or a series of trial-and-error attempts using the available combinations.
-The below suggestions should facilitate the process of finding an optimal transformation:
+Effective use of the offered capabilities requires some level of expertise in identifying loop nest classes or a series of trial-and-error attempts of combining the available options.
+In the process of finding an optimal transformation, the below procedure should prove helpful:

-1. Initially, use tile sizes `-b 32` or `-b 64` or `-b 16`.
-This order of evaluation should indicate if the tile size should increase or decrease.
-2. Start with `--correction-tiling`; the algorithm corrects the rectangular tiles if necessary, without the overhead of identifying strongly connected components.
-Experiment with other options only after generating the code for this scheme and finding the results suboptimal.
+1. The best starting point is `--correction-tiling`.
+The algorithm corrects the rectangular tiles if necessary, without the overhead of identifying strongly connected components.
+Experiments with other options should follow only after generating the code for this scheme and finding the results suboptimal.
-3. Check the number of synchronization-free slices found by `--sfs-single-scheduling`/`--sfs-multiple-scheduling`/`--sfs-tile-scheduling`.
-If the degree of parallelism is not satisfactory, try to find a `--free-scheduling` for tiles execution. `--isl-wave-scheduling` is a viable option as well.
+2. The number of synchronization-free slices found by `--sfs-single-scheduling` / `--sfs-multiple-scheduling` / `--sfs-tile-scheduling` should offer greatest scalability.
+If the degree of parallelism is not satisfactory, `--free-scheduling` uses topological traversal instead. `--isl-wave-scheduling` is an option for pipelined execution.
-4. Prefer the `--iterative-tc` method over other algorithms. `--isl-map-tc` is the secondary option if the iterative approach fails to produce a result within a reasonable time frame.
+3. The `--iterative-tc` method was found to be the most versatile and should be preferred over other algorithms. `--isl-map-tc` is the secondary option if the iterative approach fails to produce a result within a reasonable time frame.
-5. If any of the transitive closure algorithms returns an inexact result, another algorithm may succeed instead.
-Note that `--omega-map-tc` may result in an under-approximation and invalid results.
+4. If any of the transitive closure algorithms returns an inexact form, another algorithm may succeed instead.
+Note that `--omega-map-tc` may produce an under-approximation leading to invalid results and in general should be the last option to consider.
+5. The `--debug` command-line option allows to monitor the progress of the compilation pipeline by emitting all intermediate results.
+6. Experimenting with tile sizes of `-b 32`, `-b 64`, `-b 16`, in that order of evaluation, should indicate if the tile size should increase or decrease.

 ### Troubleshooting